Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 ## The code

 The code is not too complicated.
 It is just about 100 lines and if you can stand reading this many anonymous functions you will be alright.
-I talk about it from top to bottom and you will see the full `index.js further down.
+I talk about it from top to bottom and later you will see the full `index.js`.

 First we require a bunch of stuff.
 We need ImageMagic and Imagemin + some plugins.
 Note that I change the `binPath` of ImageMagic... more about that later.